 A very recent update to the Pew Commission report from the Center for a Livable Future at Johns Hopkins Bloomberg School of Public Health reports that the trend is worsening and resistant bacteria quickly rising.

 If antibiotic resistance from consuming factory farmed meats is a concern, and it should be, one recommendation is to avoid it entirely and look for 100% free range, grass fed beef.
 The trick is finding it and then being able to afford it.
 Don't look for it at Micky D's.

-There was a piece of legislation proposed in March 2009 that should have become law but died in committeed instead.
-Nevertheless, it is an issue that everyone needs to be aware of and weigh in on with their respective representatives and senators.
-Hopefully, it will be reintroduced in the new session.
+There was a piece of legislation proposed in March 2009 that should have become law but died in committee instead.
+Nevertheless, antibiotic resistance is an issue that everyone needs to be aware of and weigh in on with their respective representatives and senators.
+Hopefully, it will be reintroduced in future sessions.

 The FDA recently announced that it wanted to reduce the use of growth-promoting antibiotic drugs for meat-producing animals because it contributes to drug resistance in humans.

 They even issued draft guidelines that recommend gradually phasing in measures that would allow medically important antimicrobial drugs (that is, antibiotics, antivirals, antifungals, and antiparasitics) to be given to food-producing animals only if it were considered necessary for ensuring the animal’s health.
 Veterinary oversight would be mandated.

 The big joke is that in animal factory CAFOs, the conditions are so filthy and disease ridden, that without the antibiotics every animal in the place would die.